-This adaptive-reuse, mixed-use project is a “people place” in Vancouver’s harbour.
+The Shipyards is a public plaza in the centre of a vibrant mixed-use development on the North Shore.
 Catering to a range of age groups, the design incorporates a variety of land uses and tenants who have been hand-picked to invigorate the site.
-At the centre of The Shipyards is a large covered outdoor gathering space that provides year-round amenity, attraction and delight.
-These amenities include a winter skating rink to capitalize on British Columbia’s winters, and a summer water play area/plaza that will be animated by markets, exhibitions, performances and festivals.
-A boutique hotel is included on upper floor to host the rising number of visitors to Vancouver’s North Shore – a booming community.
+The large, outdoor gathering space is covered to provide year-round amenity including a winter skating rink and a summer water play area/plaza that will be animated by markets, exhibitions, performances, and festivals.

 - War Hero

 As a National Site of Significance, The Shipyards is a precinct with a rich social, economic, and physical history.
 It was originally developed by the Burrard Dry Dock Company and then utilized by The Wallace Shipyard Company at the turn of the 20th century.
 Shipbuilding booms during both the First and Second World Wars resulted in The Wallace Shipyard Company becoming the largest employer of shipyard labour in British Columbia, producing 109 “Victory” ships – more than any other yard in Canada.
-The shipbuilding boom and The Shipyards site were significant influences establishing the North Shore.
+The Shipyards site played a significant role during the shipbuilding boom and was a catalyst to settlement along the North Shore.

 - Reuse and Repair

 The design of The Shipyards takes many cues from its shipbuilding history.
-Buildings and landscapes are oriented along lines perpendicular to the Burrard Inlet shoreline, just as the buildings and internal roads of the shipyards were at inception.
-Conceptually this project prioritizes the heritage character of the original Machine Shop building.
-Using the original steel components and geometry as a starting point the reconstructed Machine Shop has been modified to suit its new functions.
-The retractable roof, for example, takes on the character of structures familiar within the vernacular of the shipyards area.
-The additional new structures on the site such as hotels and restaurants adopt a contemporary form and act as a foil to the heritage machine shop.
+Buildings and landscapes are oriented along lines perpendicular to the Burrard Inlet shoreline, just as the buildings and internal roads of the shipyards were.
+Conceptually, this project prioritizes the heritage character of the original machine shop building.
+Using the original steel components and geometry as a starting point, the reconstructed machine shop has been modified to suit its new functions.
+The retractable roof takes on the character of structures familiar within the vernacular of The Shipyards area.
+The additional new structures on the site such as a hotel and restaurants adopt a contemporary form and act as a foil to the heritage machine shop.